 Hometown: Clarksville, Tennessee

-Involvement: President’s Emerging Leaders Program, Honors program, Golden Key honors society, Student
+Involvement: Honors program, Golden Key honors society, Student Government Association, Pre-Professional

 “We belong to a minority that is persecuted in Pakistan, so there we weren’t able to be successful and belong to a minority at the same time,” Ahmed said.
 “There was a limit to our success, and that was why we came to America.”

-Since settling in Clarksville, Ahmed’s father has become a successful practicing neurologist, while Ahmed has emerged as a leader on campus, serving in a number of student organizations, including the President’s Emerging Leaders Program, the Pre-Professional Health Society and student government association, all while pursuing a degree in biology with a focus in pre-med in the hopes of following his father as a doctor.
+Since settling in Clarksville, Ahmed’s father has become a successful practicing neurologist, while Ahmed has emerged as a leader on campus, serving in a number of student organizations, including the Golden Key Honors Society, Pre-Professional Health Society and Student Government Association, all while pursuing a degree in biology with a focus in pre-med in the hopes of following his father as a doctor.

 “I think every kid thinks about going away for college, but when I visited Austin Peay, I fell in love with this place and its opportunities,” Ahmed said.

 “It’s close to home, I was accepted into a great program and I received fantastic scholarships — it didn’t make sense to go anywhere else.”